There are not a lot of examples of US

 HAWAII COIN SPOONS

-I have only two examples to share with you, but I have seen half dollar
+I have only a few examples to share with you, but I have seen half

 and dollar coins in Hawaiian spoons.